 With IBM Enterprise Content Management solutions, MAAX has transformed order processing into an efficient, accurate activity.
 Today, the company processes 54 percent of non-EDI orders with zero manual intervention.

 The newfound process efficiencies have had a major impact on the way that teams work.
 MAAX has been able to move staff away from manual data entry and into client service roles.

 Suzie Métivier states: “We’ve taken two employees who used to handle manual data entry and re-trained them to work on our customer service team.
 This has been a great help as the team was really in need of more support staff, and we’ve been able to fill that gap without having to hire new people.”

 Harnessing automation reduces the manual work involved across the end-to-end order-to-cash process, which has enabled MAAX to accelerate order turnaround times.
-Today, the company can ship orders faster than before, delighting customers and giving MAAX a valuable edge on its competitors.
+Today, the company can ship orders faster than before, delighting customers and giving MAAX a valuable edge over its competitors.

 What’s more, the improved accuracy and control delivered by automation has reduced error rates.
 As a result, MAAX can ensure that it gets customer orders right the first time, minimizing the risk of costly order re-work and re-delivery, and boosting customer satisfaction.

 Suzie Métivier concludes: “Order processing is much faster and more accurate now.
 Previously, at peak order times, we could often fall under a day’s backlog of work.
 Today, we are always on top of things, which puts us in an excellent position as the business continues to grow.
 We can take on rising order volumes without increasing headcount—helping MAAX expand in a profitable way—and all while guaranteeing fast turnaround times for our customers—keeping them satisfied and loyal.
 It’s a win-win situation for everyone.”